trang510/udacity-cloud-developer-serverless-final-project/README.md

-# Serverless To-do List
+# Serverless Book Review
-This application will allow creating/removing/updating/fetching To-do items.
-Each To-do item can optionally have an attachment image.
-Each user only has access to To-do items that he/she has created.
+This application will allow creating/removing/updating/fetching book reviews.
+Each review item can optionally have an attachment image.
+Each user only has access to reviews that he/she has created.

 ## Prerequisites